AshishVGajbhiye/GenAI/README.md

 # GenAI
-This chatbot will will answer your question based on any configured Book or Technical Specification
+This chatbot will  answer your question based on any configured Book or Technical Specification